 A logo will always work best as the outcome of a clear brand strategy and as part of a wider visual identity.
-But we know that sometimes, particularly as a start-up, you just need something to get growing.
+But we know that sometimes, particularly as a start-up, you just need something to get the ball rolling.
 Whilst a logo doesn’t have to show what you do literally, it should be packed with meaning and reflect the industry, services, demographic and values of a company so that consumers can speedily decide if it’s for them.

 Simplicity is key!
 A bold and simple logo is more memorable and recognizable than something intricate and detailed.
 It always ensures your logo is flexible and will work across different media, formats and scales.